BeyondTheFold/Beyond-the-Fold/readme.md

 The slider had two modes for selecting slices of time.
 The mode was selected by the three state switch.

-- Isolate a single slice
+- Isolate a single slice.
-- Build or highlight all slices up to a selected slice
+- Build or highlight all slices up to a selected slice.

-## To Do
-- Define minimum and maximum anglular separation between nodes
-  - calculate number of nodes that can fit within this separation
-- Find out why first level nodes are connecting
-- Clean up and comment code
-- Ensure nodes aren't drawn after specified threshold is met [x] Find out why local storage isn't being updated immediatly
-- Gather data

 ## Short Comings
 - Duration is still counted when user walks away from computer